Wines Listed from Dry to Sweet (Charts)

 - Dessert wines start at around 7–9% sweetness.

 - By the way, 1% sweetness is equal to 10 g/L residual sugar (RS).

 - 1% sweetness is a little less than 2 carbs per 5 oz serving (~150 ml)

 By the way, the average wine drinker can’t detect sweetness levels below 1.5%.
 Shocking right?
 That said, trained tasters can guesstimate sweetness within about 0.2% – this is totally learnable!

 Inspired by the original Gutenberg prints, this poster features a compendium of wine terms.Buy Poster

 Where does the sweetness in wine come from?

-Thousands of years ago, winemakers figured out how to stop fermentation (by various means) to keep a little leftover grape sugar in their wines.
-This is where sweetness in wine comes from.
+Thousands of years ago, winemakers figured out how to stop fermentation (by various means), resulting in left-over grape sugars.

 Unlike still wines, sparkling wines are allowed to add sweetness!
 Read more about Champagne sweetness levels (from Brut to Doux).